Many athletes find open water swimming much harder and slower than in the pool, particularly after a winter of pool swimming.

 Open water swimming is generally a few degrees cooler than the pool, hence the need for a wetsuit, but swimming in a wetsuit takes a bit of getting used to and can slow you down at first.

 It can feel constricting, this alongside the cold water and nerves may mean that you are short of breath/ hyperventilating for the first few hundred meters of the swim - this is normal, relax, slow your swimming down, focus on exhaling properly (blowing bubbles into the water) until your breathing returns to normal.
 Swimming a few strokes of breaststroke or floating on your back can also help you relax.

 Once you find your rhythm, focus on the tips above to optimise your stroke.

 Be prepared, familiarize yourself with your surroundings, check your entry/exit and ensure you are swimming in a safe water area.
 It’s advisable to swim with a friend, a group or with a safety boat.

 A bright buoy that floats behind you while swimming to help others see you is also recommended.
 It can double up as a flotation device if needed.
-Wear a brightly coloured swim hat too, so boats can see you.
-(Bright pink or green are the recommend colours.)
+Wear a brightly coloured swim hat too, so the boats can see you.
+(Bright pink or green are the recommended colours.)